 - Lock-and-Load Montage: Daniel has a minor one as he prepares for his first meeting with the Jackals, combined with suiting up.
 As Daniel becomes "Sid", he holsters two pistols, a derringer, two full sized combat knives, and completes his biker leathers and jacket with leather gloves, sunglasses, and a necklace of human teeth.

-- Reverse Mole: Daniel, recruited after getting booted from the force by a racist Sheriff who took exception with Daniel's even-handed approach to an armed standoff.
+- The Mole: Daniel, recruited after getting booted from the force by a racist Sheriff who took exception with Daniel's even-handed approach to an armed standoff.
 His first forays are laughably bad, complete with ugly bowling shirt and Porn Stache.
 He finally gets lucky when he gets pegged as a narc by Virgil, who gives him some advice and agrees to become a CI if Daniel agrees to "deputize" him.

 - Sanity Slippage: The Movie.
 Daniel starts the film with some serious baggage due to child abuse, but he becomes legitimately unstable as he takes on the persona of "Sid".
 As he gets drawn into the lifestyle, his tenuous grip on reality erodes rapidly, and he begins losing the ability to separate his two lives.
 This comes to a head late in the movie, but how Daniel gets there is harrowing: